CSCE 492 Syllabus¶

 Incompletes will be granted only in accordance with university policy.

 This is a project class.
-Each team of 4-5 students meets with the instructor regularly to receive direct feedback on their progress, and receive any help if needed.
+Each team of 4-5 students meets (online or in-person) with the instructor regularly to receive direct feedback on their progress, and receive any help if needed.
 The instructor and TAs will also provide feedback on the students’ work online, in GitHub.

 Grades will never be posted on GitHub.
 You will receive all your grades in emails sent to your @email.sc.edu account.